 Once you have “practiced” getting feedback from a safe, critical source, it is time to open yourself to the criticisms of the real world.
 It will not be easy, but the best way to build up a skin against it is to experience it.

 Be discerning about taking in criticism by learning to identify feedback that

 is meant to be helpful versus what is unconstructive, mean-spirited, or simply invalid.

 Unconstructive criticism is something that is purely hurtful.
 Someone telling you they

 Negative criticism can be helpful even though we

 Absorb and process the helpful, honest, and true, and ignore the rest.
 Or use it as an opportunity to stand firmly by your work, either internally or overtly, depending on your style and personality.
 Criticism, both “bad” and “good,” will always allow you to grow as a person and an author.

-With permission from Dr. Eric Maisel, The 97 Best Creativity Tips Ever!
-(2011) was the inspiration for this post.
+The 97 Best Creativity Tips Ever!
+(2011), by Dr. Eric Maisel, was the inspiration for this post.
+Used with permission.

 Bonnie Snow was an intern with Around the Writer’s Table, working toward a graduate certificate in publishing and editing while in her senior year at Florida State University.
 She

 Gina Edwards is a retreat leader, a certified creativity coach, and a book editor.
 She is also a writer, so she’s intimately familiar with the challenges and elation that come with being one.